-Choice and control
+Choice and Control

 The ability of an audience to choose what it views or listens to and to prevent children and young people from viewing/hearing inappropriate material are significant factors in determining what is acceptable.
-Violent and other potentially offensive or disturbing material is readily accessible in our society and it follows that some material of this kind will be able to be broadcast.
-However, strong protections are needed to prevent its exposure to those who should not, or do not wish to, see or hear it.
+Violent and other potentially offensive or disturbing material is readily accessible in our society and it follows that some material of this kind will be able to beincluded in broadcasts.
+However, strong appropriate protections are needed to prevent its exposure to those who should not, or do not wish to, see or hear it.

-Depending on the platform, broadcasters provide protection through advisories/warnings, appropriate scheduling, timebands, classification, electronic programme guides and/or filtering technology allowing parents and caregivers to block certain content.
+Depending on the platform, broadcastersmay provide appropriate protection through advisories/warnings, appropriate scheduling, timebands, classification, electronic programme guides and/or filtering technology allowing parents and caregivers to block certain content.